thecolngroup/.github/profile/README.md

 # The Coln Group (TCG)

-We are a small (but mighty) product and technology consultancy that specialise in design and build of pragmatic software and services for startups, scale-ups, and blue-chips.
+We are a small (but mighty) digital product studio that specialise in the design and build of pragmatic software and services for startups, scale-ups, and blue-chips.

 Clever things made with love in Blighty.